 history.
 Susan’s promotion

-to vice president of U.S. sales made her the first and only woman on then-CEO
+of U.S. sales made her the first and only woman on then-CEO

 Fritz Henderson's executive committee and the highest-ranked woman working at